 All of us, cosmetic tattoo artists, have our own style and signature technique.
-In this video, I will explain what I use and how it works.
+In this article, I will explain what I use and how it works.

 These pigments have great quality and stability – they never change the shade of the colour.
 It will never turn blue, like tattoo ink.
 The pigment just becomes lighter (greyish) and disappears over time.

 For eyeliner SPM I use a machine and professional, sterile Kwadrone needles.
 This ultra-fine needles gently deposit the colour throughout the eyelids area.

 Depends on the shape of your eyes different styles of eyeliner can be made.
 Here examples of my work:

 This method is for people who want an extremely natural look.
 The pigment is placed only in the skin at the base of eyelashes in-between their rows.
 No obvious line is drawn beyond the last row of lashes.
 This causes the eyelash base to appear darker and fuller and frames the eye without the look of having eyeliner.